 Annual Rock Climbing Closures

-Peregrine falcons historically nested on Moro Rock, and after nearing extinction due to DDT, they can once again be seen in these parks.
-Falcons can be very sensitive to human activity around their nest area and may abandon their nests if disturbed.
-Nest sites will be monitored to provide current information on nesting and to ensure prompt re-opening of these areas.
-Closures are subject to changes based on current nesting status.
+Peregrine falcons nested on Moro Rock historically, but then disappeared when they neared extinction due to DDT.
+When use of DDT stopped in this country, populations of these falcons and other birds began to rebound.
+Peregrines can once again be seen in these parks.
+Falcons can be very sensitive to human activity in their nest area and may abandon it if disturbed.
+Nest sites are monitored to gather current information on use and to ensure prompt re-opening of these areas.
+Closures are subject to change based on current nesting status.

 By respecting closures, you play an active role in the conservation of these amazing birds.
 We appreciate your support.